-Don't miss the bayfront "Ring of Lights" on Balboa Island in Newport Beach, where extravagant homes surrounding the harbor are lit from lawn to roof.
-To get there, use your favorite mapping tool to get to Balboa Island, then park your vehicle and take a walk around the waterfront on South and North Bayfront.
+Don't miss the bayfront Ring of Lights on Balboa Island in Newport Beach, where extravagant homes surrounding the harbor are lit from lawn to roof.
+To get there, start on Balboa Island, park your vehicle and take a walk around the waterfront on South and North Bayfront streets.
 The walk around the entire island is about a mile.

-You can also drive out on the Balboa Peninsula to the Balboa Fun Zone, where you can see the lights from across the water.
+You can also drive on the Balboa Peninsula to the Balboa Fun Zone, where you can see the lights from across the water.

 Eagle Hills Neighborhood Lights Display

 Reviewers online love the Eagle Hills lights, saying "so many lights it doesn't stop" and "year after year this neighborhood never fails to impress."
-You can read more of their reviews and check out some helpful tips on Yelp.

 Drive Through Nativity Scenes

-You can also enjoy several drive-through nativity scenes in Orange County, with live actors, animals and some also have a walk-through experience.
-You can find a list of them at So Cal Field Trips.Continue to 7 of 10 below.
+You can also enjoy several drive-through nativity scenes in Orange County, with live actors and animals.
+Some also have a walk-through experience.
+You can find a list of them at So Cal Field Trips.

-The rest of the year it's Knotts Berry Farm, but around the holidays they change the name to "Merry."
-The lovable kid characters from the Peanuts comic strip put on a Christmas pageant and Snoopy has an ice show.
+The rest of the year, it's Knotts Berry Farm, but around the holidays, they change the name to "Merry."
+The lovable kid characters from the Peanuts comic strip put on a Christmas pageant, and Snoopy has an ice show.
 You can visit with Santa Claus or shop in the Christmas Crafts Village.
 It even snows in Ghost Town.

-All the details for this year's fun are at the Knotts Merry Farm website.Continue to 8 of 10 below.
+All the details for this year's fun are at the Knotts Merry Farm website.

-There's also live holiday entertainment, outdoor cafes, art classes, a petting zoo, and— of course — a chance to visit Santa Claus.Continue to 10 of 10 below.
+There's also live holiday entertainment, outdoor cafes, art classes, a petting zoo, and— of course — a chance to visit Santa Claus.

 At the Irvine Park Railroad, you can take a train straight to the North Pole.
 Once you get there, you can visit Santa Claus and then go back to the station to see Christmas lights and decorations and a magical “Tunnel of Lights.”